aklump/visual_sitemap/README.md

 ## Theming

-You may override the default templates by placing your own in _user_templates_.
-So if wanted to refactor _html.twig_ then first copy it to _user_templates/html.twig_ and then modify as desired.
+You may override the default templates by creating your own overrides directory.
+So if wanted to refactor _html.twig_ then first copy it to _YOUR_THEME_DIR/html.twig_ and then modify as desired.

-For user styles, add a file called _user_templates/style.css_ and it will be included in the sitemap.
+For user styles, add a file called _style.css_ to the same directory and it will be included in the sitemap.

-You may add other files as desired to _user_templates_ without harm.

-## Advanced

-* Use the `--dev` flag during development.
-This will embed the CSS as a stylesheet link and prevent having to regenerate when making CSS changes.
+For these themes to be discovered you must pass the `--theme=/PATH/TO/DIRECTORY` parameter, e.g.

+    . /vendor/bin/vismap website.json --theme=templates

+In the above example you will have a directory structure something like the following, and you have installed Visual Sitemap at the project level.  _website.json_ is your config file.
+You have created your own theme and styles in _templates_.

+    .
+    ├── templates
+    │   ├── html.twig
+    │   └── style.css
+    ├── vendor
+    │   └── bin
+    │       └── vismap
+    └── website.json